Table of Contents

 5. Virat Kohli (India)

 Of those players who is still involved at an international level, India’s Virat Kohli is considered to be the fastest of them all.
-He is a captain that likes to lead by example with the bat and, as part of that ethos, Kohli is incredibly fast between the wickets.
+He is a captain who likes to lead by example with the bat and, as part of that ethos, Kohli is incredibly fast between the wickets.

 He’s always looking to put pressure on the fielding side by running the first one quickly and turning instantly with a view to adding a second.
-In modern day limited overs cricket, every run counts and it’s always a bonus to have the speedy Virat Kohli in your team.
+In modern day limited overs cricket, every run counts, and it’s always a bonus to have the speedy Virat Kohli in your team.

 6. David Warner (Australia)

 That judgement is a useful quality to have on the vast cricket fields in Australia.
-He makes big runs and, while that power hitting is a massive part of his game, that pace between the wickets helps to maximise those high individual scores.
+He makes big runs and, while that power hitting is a massive part of his game, Warner’s pace between the wickets helps to maximise those high individual scores.

 7. Mohammad Kaif (India)

 Kaif is credited with being a man who set a new standard in terms of athleticism in the field and between the wickets.
-He may not have been the most talented cricketer of his generation but he played 138 times for India and that speed helped to make him something of a one day specialist.
+He may not have been the most talented cricketer of his generation, but he played 138 times for India, and that speed helped to make him something of a one day specialist.

 8. Brendon McCullum (New Zealand)